mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 For example:

-- `solidBg` refers to the solid variant initial state (as there is none specified) background color.
+- `solidBg` refers to the solid variant's initial state (as there is none specified) background color.
-- `outlinedHoverBorder` refers to the outlined variant hovered border color.
+- `outlinedHoverBorder` refers to the outlined variant's hovered border color.

 ```js
 // theme